 A Delegation of Parental Authority (DOPA) is a document that lets someone take care of your children when you can’t.
 The person you give this permission to is called an “Attorney-in-Fact.”

-A DOPA gives permission for someone else to make decisions about your child.
+A DOPA gives permission for someone else to make decisions about your child’s care, custody, and property.
 It is the same as if you made the decision yourself.
 This means that someone with a DOPA can take your child to the doctor for medical treatment.
 They can also excuse the child from school for things like illnesses, medical appointments, or other issues.
 A DOPA does not give permission to decide things like adoption or marriage.

 A DOPA does not take away any your rights to make decisions for your children.
 You can still override any decisions made by the Attorney-in-Fact.